About this session

 Key stage 2 | Subject: History, English| Topic: Victorians | Session Type: Route-based and classroom

 It is 24 May 1819.
-In the early hours of the morning, a baby girl – Victoria - is born in a makeshift maternity room in Kensington Palace.
+A baby girl – Victoria - is born in a makeshift maternity room in Kensington Palace.
 Unlikely as it seemed at the time, she will become Queen.

 How did Victoria – fifth in line to the throne at birth - come to be queen?
 Who was this little girl?
 How was she educated for the role?